-We want to share some suggestions with you so you can get the most out of your Trivia Crack stream!
+We want to share some tips with you so you can get the most out of your Trivia Crack stream!

-Keep in mind that the game is set as a trivia show in which you act as a host.
-For that reason, we recommend using a similar tone to that of the trivia or late night TV shows, combined with your own style.
-Remember that the main goal is to have fun while playing with your audience but making your presentation in a joyful and energetic way will always attract more people!
+The game is intended as a trivia show in which you act as the host.
+For that reason, we recommend using a tone similar to trivia TV show hosts, combined with your own style.
+Remember that the main goal is to have fun while playing with your audience, but carrying out the game hosting in a lighthearted and energetic way will always attract more people!

-It is important that - according to your style - you indicate to the "viewers" each stage of the game and explain how they can participate.
+It is important that, depending on your style, you indicate each stage of the game to the viewers and explain how they can participate.

-- In the first place, you should explain the rules.
-Remember that your viewers may not know how to participate, so taking time to review how to play will be important.
+- First of all, you need to explain the rules.
+Remember that your viewers may not know how to participate, so taking time to slowly and clearly review how to play will be essential.

-- After the rules, you should highlight that, in order to participate, viewers must be logged in to Twitch and grant permission to the extension on the menu that appears on its icon, to the right of the screen (see screenshots).
+- Then you must highlight that, in order to participate, viewers must log in to Twitch and grant permission to the extension from the menu that is displayed in its icon, on the right side of the screen (see screenshots).